 My husband really enjoys canned tuna for lunch.
 I thought I would surprise him and make it a little fancier last week.
-I prepared the recipe for Canned Tuna Nicoise Salad according to the cookbook recipe and packaged it using these really great meal containers.
+This recipe for Canned Tuna Nicoise Salad from the cookbook looked really delicious and would be an easy option for lunch packaged using these meal containers.

 I added a few crackers along with an apple.
 I also packaged a small container of homemade Italian salad dressing for my husband to use on the spinach salad.